mcasper/git-clean/README.md

 git-clean
 ===========
 # The Problem
-If you work on one project for a long time, you're bound to amass a lot of branches.
-Deleting the branches locally gets annoying, and can cost you a lot of time in branch grooming, or trying to remember 'that command' to delete all merged branches locally.
+If you work on one project for a long time, you're bound to amass a good number of branches.
+Deleting the branches locally whenever you're done with them gets annoying, and can cost you a lot of time in branch grooming, or trying to remember 'that command' to delete all merged branches locally.

 `git-clean` looks to remedy that.
 By running `git-clean`, you'll delete all your merged branches quickly and easily.